-Fellow and Examiner CSC-CICB, Enrico Cecchetti Final Diploma
+Fellow and Examiner CC-CICB, Enrico Cecchetti Final Diploma

-Bleiddyn Bellis completed her formative ballet training in Victoria, British Columbia, under the guidance of Christine Richardson, Fellow CSC-CICB.
-As a young dancer, she furthered her studies at Ballet British Columbia’s Mentor Program, Ballet Jorgen, and the Banff Festival Ballet learning from internationally known choreographers and teachers after which she established a professional teaching career across Canada and the UK.
-She has worked as an international guest teacher, lecturer and choreographer throughout British Columbia, Canada, Japan, Mexico and England.
+Ms. Bellis completed her formative ballet training in Victoria, British Columbia, under the guidance of Christine Richardson, Fellow and Examiner CC-CICB.
+She has worked as an international guest teacher, lecturer and choreographer throughout British Columbia, Canada, China, Japan, Mexico, and England.

 Bridge Program Director

-Born and raised in Vancouver, Ms. Turner was trained primarily in the Royal Academy of Dance (RAD) and Vaganova styles of ballet through the GOH Ballet Academy.
+Born and raised in Vancouver, Ms. Turner was trained primarily in the Royal Academy of Dance (RAD) and Vaganova styles of ballet through the Goh Ballet Academy.
 At 17, she was the only Canadian competing in the RAD’s Genee Awards in London placing as a finalist.
-She then spent one year in the inaugural year of Ballet B.C.’s Mentor Program before being asked to join the company .
+She then spent one year in the inaugural year of Ballet B.C.’s Mentor Program before being asked to join the company as a full member.

-Ms. Turner danced with the company for 6 years creating roles and working with many internationally renowned dancers/choreographers including; Jean Grand-Maitre (Alberta Ballet), Dominique Dumais (Mannheim Oper), James Kudelka (National Ballet of Canada, Coleman Lemieux & Compagnie), Miko Nissenen (Boston Ballet), Patricia Neary (NYCB Pedagogue, LA Ballet), Michael Schumacher (Ballett Frankfurt), Chris Redpath, Victoria Simon, Michael Byers (New York City Ballet), Crystal Pite (Kidd Pivot), Emily Molnar (Ballet B.C.), and John Alleyne.
-During the course of her career, Ms. Turner performed as a soloist and/or a principal artist in several important works; “A Vile Parody of Address”, “There, Below”, “15 Heterosexual Duets”, “Split House Geometric”, “In the Course of Sleeping”, “Chiaroscuro”, “Rubies”, “Tema Celeste” and “Zero Hour”, and was a guest performer with the National Ballet of Canada, Hong Kong Ballet, Alberta Ballet, Banff Festival Ballet and multiple times at the Canada Dance Festival.
+Ms. Turner danced with the company for six years creating roles and working with many internationally renowned dancers/choreographers including; Jean Grand-Maitre (Alberta Ballet), Dominique Dumais (National Theater Mannheim Oper), James Kudelka (National Ballet of Canada, Coleman Lemieux & Compagnie), Miko Nissenen (Boston Ballet), Patricia Neary (NYCB Pedagogue, LA Ballet), Michael Schumacher (Ballett Frankfurt), Chris Redpath, Victoria Simon, Michael Byers (all New York City Ballet Pedagogues), Crystal Pite (Kidd Pivot), Emily Molnar (Ballet BC), and John Alleyne (past Artistic Director, Ballet BC).
+During the course of her career, Ms. Turner performed as a soloist and/or as a principal artist in several significant works ranging from Petipa to Balanchine to Forsythe to Pite, and was a guest performer with the National Ballet of Canada, Hong Kong Ballet, Alberta Ballet, Banff Festival Ballet and the Canada Dance Festival.

-Ms. Turner has also appeared as a dancer in various commercials and made-for-TV movies, and performed in the Vancouver Opera’s production of “Faust” and with the Vancouver Symphony Orchestra.
-Further, she has also enjoyed performing/modelling in MAC Cosmetics Fashion Cares, Leone Boutique and other local community charitable events.
+Ms. Turner has also appeared as a dancer in various commercials and made-for-TV movies, has had the privilege of performing in the Vancouver Opera’s production of “Faust”, has often performed with the Vancouver Symphony Orchestra, and modelled in various fashion shows namely for Leone (Vancouver) and MAC Fashion Cares (Vancouver).

 Angela Mousseau is a 2002 graduate of The University of the Arts in Philadelphia, PA where she majored in modern dance focusing on Horton, Limon and Taylor techniques.
 At University of the Arts she studied with directors, choreographers and dancers from The Paul Taylor Company, The Limon Company, PHILADANCO, Alvin Ailey Dance Theater, The Martha Graham Dance Company, Koresh Dance Company, Momix and many others.
 Angela has performed in Philadelphia and New York Fringe Festivals, at the National Dance Day in Philadelphia, and with The Next Stage Project (directed by Jana Hicks and AKRNYM Dance Company in New York City).